volopasse/Ramblings-of-a-hackintosher/Hardware.md

   - Intel HD 3000

 - **NVIDIA**:
-  - 6-series and older may have some native support from Apple
+  - 6-series and older may have some native support from Apple.
-  - 7-series and newer may need to use Web Driver for it, some card like GT 710 has native support from Apple
+  - 7-series and newer may need to use the Web Driver.
+Some cards like the GT 710 have native support from Apple.

   ASUS GTX 750TI problem: https://www.tonymacx86.com/threads/successful-yosemite-install-with-asus-gtx-750-ti-but-with-hdmi-not-working-on-nvidia-web-drivers-3.148657/